acviana/vercel-nextjs-blog/pages/posts/2024-08-23-weekly-update.md

 Just like with my math proofs I'm getting much better at efficiently learning and not just beating my head against the wall when I'm stuck.
 What that looks like for me is aggressively cutting the problem down until I have identified a missing technique, then checking the answers to find that technique, then trying to apply it from memory.

-Lastly been listening to Martin Kleppmann's excellent "[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)".
-I finished up the chapters on database replication and partitioning and started the chapter on transactions.
-I've been really impressed at how easy it is to follow along to the audio version of such a technical book.
-That being said, I know I'm only retaining a fraction of the material, but it's more than the 0% I would get by just looking at the book on myself and thinking "I should read that".

 ## Bookmark Thing

 I made a little more progress on my eloquently named [bookmark thing](https://github.com/acviana/bookmark-thing) side project.